 Rollback tag examples

-Here we see that you can just have plain SQL in the content part of the
+You can have a plain SQL in the content part of the

 <rollback> element.
-The text in the element is treated as a
+The text in the element is treated as an

 <sql> change with